ciudadanointeligente/abre/README.md

 Abre is a project of Ciudadano Inteligente to open up local governments to their citizens.
 It consists of a methodology that includes raising and prioritizing proposals, designing workshops, monitoring and implementation, and evaluation of the process.

-The platform is an adaptation of Consul (https://github.com/consul/consul), and allows uploading, modifying and monitoring a proposal through the different steps of the methodology.
+The platform is an adaptation of [Consul](https://github.com/consul/consul), and allows uploading, modifying and monitoring a proposal through the different steps of the methodology.

 ## Tech stack